sharmi2303/Grootan-Application/README.md

 Technology used :
     HTML,CSS for front end development.
-    PHP proframming language is used for connect our front end with datbase.
+    PHP programming language is used for connect our front end with database.
     Server used : XAMPP
     Database used:phpMyAdmin